Use of Sound Ideas Products

 Please make sure to indicate your request for RUSH service by indicating "Yes!" for Rush Shipping in the Additional Information section of your Shipping Information form.
 Orders received after 12:00 noon EST will be shipped before the close of the next business day.

 Do you sell "computer ready", wav, or MP3 audio files?

 .
 All wav files on these products can be accessed from both PC and Mac platforms.
 Mac users can easily access the wav files (for use with software applications like Macromedia Flash), through use of QuickTime 4 (installed with current Macintosh operating systems), or by using an audio editing package like Sound Forge (available from Sonic Foundry

 Unless stated otherwise, Sound Ideas' sound effects and music are produced in CD Audio format - not CD ROM format - and will require a CD Player (either a physical player or a computer multimedia player) to play back the contents.

 If you make use of Sound Ideas' music in your broadcast or public performance productions, you must file a Cue Sheet with your local Performing Rights society and with Sound Ideas, so that the composer(s) and publisher(s) of the music will receive appropriate performing rights revenue.
 A blank Cue Sheet

-What does the term public domain me?FAQ the time a piece of music is created, it is protected by copyright.
-Once a piece of music has existed beyond the copyright protection., That piece of music is considered to be in the public domain.
+From the time a piece of music is created, it is protected by copyright.
+Once a piece of music has existed beyond the copyright protection period, that piece of music is considered to be in the public domain.

 Yes – they do.
 All Sound Ideas Hard Drive sales are final.
 We stand behind the quality of our product by providing this warranty.
 If a registered Sound Ideas Hard Drive crashes and can no longer be accessed, the following warranty will apply.

 For any crash reported within 12 months (1 year) of purchase, Sound Ideas will replace the hard drive with all of the contents supplied in the original purchase free of charge, upon return of the non-operational hard drive and cables to Sound Ideas for full inspection.